 What I love most about the recipes is the amount of detail they give you about the nutritional information.
 You can see what I mean in the screenshot below.

 I noticed a curious thing when I was searching for different recipes.
 Because I love creating healthy coffee drinks, I’m always looking for new coffee recipes, so I searched for ‘coffee,’ but there was nothing there.
 Zero results.

 Now I’m wondering… does Bey not do coffee?

-Despite my concerns with the carbs I wanted to make some of the recipes and try them out.
+Despite my concerns with the carbs, I wanted to make some recipes and try them out.